kqarlos/employee-tracker/README.md

 }

 ```
-* This function is prompts the user to enter or select informatin of the new employee.
-It uses the array of roles and managers and gets their title and name respectively.
-This allows the user to select the new employee's role and manager based on easier to understand properties.
-Then their selection is mapped back to the original arrays to get their id.
-The user's input information and chosen role and manager is then sent to _qAddEmployee()_ to be queried.
+* This function prompts the user to enter or select information of the new employee.
+It uses the array of managers and maps only their  name.
+This allows the user to select the new employee's manager based on easier to understand properties.
+Then, the user's selection is mapped back to the original arrays to get the _managerid_.
+The user's input information, roleid and managerid is then sent to _qAddEmployee()_ to be queried.

 4. Adds an employee to the database